-When we think of intranet design it’s usually about things like usability, interfaces, structure and content.
+When we think of intranet design it’s usually about things like usability, interfaces, structure, and content.
 Often overlooked is the importance of a visually-appealing intranet design theme.
 It doesn’t have to be eye candy, but if your staff don’t like it, your intranet won’t reach its full potential.
 Content will be glossed over, engagement will suffer, and worse, some employees may just not use it altogether.
 Whether you’re the do-it-yourself type, or have the luxury of a graphic designer at your disposal, utilizing these tips will help you create a good-looking intranet that your employees will love.

 If You Theme It, They Will Come

-The Advanced Design Editor provides you the most control over your site theme.
+The Advanced Design Editor provides you with the most control over your site theme.
 Here you can customize your theme (aka “skin”) in a multitude of ways.
 To use the Advanced Design Editor, go to the Design tab in Admin, and click on the Advanced Editor link under Home Site Theme.
 If you have more than one site, such as multiple sites for each department, you can select it in the dropdown menu.
-Here you can change colors, fonts and images for everything from menu boxes to site headers and even the site background.
+Here you can change colors, fonts, and images for everything from menu boxes to site headers and even the site background.
 Go ahead and give it a try.
 You can preview your changes and undo anything you don’t like.

 Color is all around us.
-Whether we’re consciously aware of it or not, color influences our mood, emotions and even our behavior.
+Whether we’re consciously aware of it or not, color influences our mood, emotions, and even our behavior.
 Because of this, choosing the right color palette for your intranet’s theme is hugely important.
-Unless you are one of the lucky few who is gifted in visual arts, you must reach beyond your own subjective preferences to ensure a favorable perception among the most users.
+Unless you are one of the lucky few who are gifted in visual arts, you must reach beyond your own subjective preferences to ensure a favorable perception among most users.
 Choosing the right color palette for your intranet design requires some understanding of color theory and even some color psychology.
 Both are subjects so big that a single blog post can’t do them justice, so if you’re interested in learning more, it’s a good idea to do some further reading.
-In the meantime, our Simple Design Builder will automatically pull in colors from your brands logo to create a palette that complements your logo.
+In the meantime, our Simple Design Builder will automatically pull in colors from your brand’s logo to create a palette that complements your logo.
 You can use this palette to theme the rest of your intranet.

 Reflect Brand Image

 Get feedback from other people along the way.
 Before starting, consult other stakeholders and compile a list of intranet design requirements.
 While you’re working on the project, seek constructive criticism from managers and colleagues.
 Once the site is live, consider adding a voluntary survey for all staff.
 The collective experiences of others may uncover things that you weren’t aware of.
-Although a lot of this feedback will be subjective, it will be useful improving the site’s look and feel.
+Although a lot of this feedback will be subjective, it will be useful in improving the site’s look and feel.

 What are some other tips you use for building intranet design themes?
 Let me know if I’ve missed any in the comments section.